ansible-collections/dellemc.os10/roles/os10_flow_monitor/README.md

 Example playbook
 ----------------

 This example uses the *os10_flow_monitor* role to configure session monitor configuration.
 It creates a *hosts* file with the switch details and corresponding variables.
-The hosts file defines the *anisble_network_os* variable with corresponding Dell EMC Networking OS name.
+The hosts file defines the `anisble_network_os` variable with corresponding Dell EMC OS10 name.

-When *os10_cfg_generate* is set to true, the variable generates the configuration commands as a .part file in the *build_dir* path.
+When `os10_cfg_generate` is set to true, the variable generates the configuration commands as a .part file in the *build_dir* path.
 By default, the variable is set to false.
 It writes a simple playbook that only references the *os10_flow_monitor* role.

 **Sample hosts file**